 - In addition to data protection, which is common in the IT security field, maintenance of equipment operation and ensuring safety are required2. - It is necessary to introduce step-by-step security measures for existing systems, such as when old equipment is in operation3. - The measures to be taken differ depending on the scale and nature of the factory.

-Also, in general, in manufacturing / factories, the following value is emphasized:4 system, so we expect that they will be read as appropriate.
+Also, in general, in manufacturing / factories, the following value is emphasized:4

 - Ensuring safety (S: Safety)

 - Business / Production Continuity (BC)

 - Quality assurance (Q: Quality)

 - On-time delivery / delay prevention (D: Delivery)

 - Cost reduction (C: Cost)